 But our learner does not become a perfect maximum-likelihood listener.
 This is because the learned criteria are 'soft': because of the stochastic categorization, there will be regions in the acoustic space where more than one category can be initially perceived: even though the acoustic input [44] is most likely to come from an intended /30/ production, there is still a large probability that it is initially perceived as /50/.
 From grammar (24), we can determine the perception-probability curves for the three categories, by the following simulation.
 We present 1000 acoustic replications of each of the 200 acoustic stimuli 0.25, 0.75, 1.25, ..., 99.75 to the (simulated, patient) listener who is defined by the grammar (24).
 We will ask her what she hears and force her to choose from the categories /30/, /50/, and /70/; we will assume that her grammar is fixated, i.e. that she will not adapt her criteria to the uniform distribution of the stimuli (only computerized listeners can be frozen in this way).
-The 200,000 stimuli gave the following three curves for the percentages of the responses of each of the three categories, as functions of the controlled acoustic stimulus:
+The 200,000 stimuli gave the following three curves for the controlled acoustic stimulus: